 - I used a combination of apple wood and hickory- 1 part hickory and 2 parts apple.
 Once your grill is at temp, add the wood.

-- Put your brisket on the smoker and let smoke for 5 hours or until the internal temp reaches 170 degrees.
+- Put your brisket on the smoker and let smoke until the internal temp reaches 170 degrees- this is going to take about an hour and a half per pound.
+For a 5 lb brisket point this takes about 7.5 hours.

 - Next, you are going to do the “Texas Crutch”- or wrap it in foil.
 Roll out a bunch of foil and double it up so that you can fold the brisket into a foil “packet”.
 Remove the brisket, put it on the foil and pour on the wrap liquid.
 Seal up the foil packet and put it back on the grill.
-Let the brisket steam in the packet for another 2 hours.
+Let the brisket steam in the packet for another 2 hours OR until it hits 190 degrees as read with a thermapen.

-- Cook the brisket in the foil for 2 hours, OR, once the internal temp has hit 190 degrees (this is the temp that fat full renders in brisket).
+- Cook the brisket in the foil for 2 hours, OR, once the internal temp has hit 190 degrees (203 is the temp that fat full renders in brisket, please read my comments above – I think 190 is the target temp for this recipe).
 I recommend using the Thermapen to check internal temps as a full-proof method for measuring temperature.
 If you’re curious what internal temp any protein you’re cooking should reach, check out our BBQ Calculator!

 - Remove the brisket/foil and put the brisket back on the smoker/grill.
 Add the glaze and let the meat continue to cook for 20 minutes to absorb the sauce and get a nice glaze.